StanHsu0522/unix_programing_asm_practice_x86/README.md

 The 32-bit EFLAGS register contains a group of status flags, a control flag, and a group of system flags.

 * Status Flags
-        1. Carry flag `CF` (bit 0): Set if an arithmetic operation generates a carry or a borrow out of the most-significant bit of the result; cleared otherwise.
+        1. Carry flag `CF` (bit 0)
+            Set if an arithmetic operation generates a carry or a borrow out of the most-significant bit of the result; cleared otherwise.
-        2. Parity flag `PF` (bit 2): Set if the least-significant byte of the result contains an even number of 1 bits; cleared otherwise.
+        2. Parity flag `PF` (bit 2)
+            Set if the least-significant byte of the result contains an even number of 1 bits; cleared otherwise.
         3. Auxiliary Carry flag `AF` (bit 4)
-        4. Zero flag `ZF` (bit 6): Set if the result is zero; cleared otherwise.
+        4. Zero flag `ZF` (bit 6)
+            Set if the result is zero; cleared otherwise.
-        5. Sign flag `SF` (bit 7): Set equal to the most-significant bit of the result, which is the sign bit of a signed integer.
+        5. Sign flag `SF` (bit 7)
+            Set equal to the most-significant bit of the result, which is the sign bit of a signed integer.
 (0 indicates a positive value and 1 indicates a negative value.)
-        6. Overflow flag `OF` (bit 11): Set if the integer result is too large a positive number or too small a negative number to fit in the destination operand; cleared otherwise.
+        6. Overflow flag `OF` (bit 11)
+            Set if the integer result is **too large** a positive number or **too small** a negative number to fit in the destination operand; cleared otherwise.
 * Control Flags
+    ...
+    (omited)
+    ...

 * System Flags
+    ...
+    (omited)
+    ...

 > In 64-bit mode, `EFLAGS` is extended to 64 bits and called `RFLAGS`.
-> The upper 32 bits of RFLAGS register is reserved.
-The lower 32 bits of RFLAGS is the same as EFLAGS.
+> The upper 32 bits of `RFLAGS` register is reserved.
+The lower 32 bits of `RFLAGS` is the same as `EFLAGS`.

 ### Instruction Pointer Register